What is Medicaid Planning?

 We may employ many different tools in Medicaid Planning.
 For instance, we may advise converting countable assets to exempt assets, or making other permitted changes, all within Federal and State law.

-Medicaid regulations are variable and complex, and change frequently.
+When it is time to go to the Medicaid agency, we will go for our planning client.
+Medicaid regulations are complex and change frequently.
 Going to the Medicaid office to apply for Medicaid may be an arduous process, a cross between going to the IRS and a root canal.
-Many (but not all) Medicaid caseworkers are friendly and courteous, but the process itself is adversarial and can be quite stressful.
+Many (but not all) Medicaid caseworkers are friendly and courteous, but the process itself can be quite stressful.

-If you would like a consultation about Medicaid Planning and asset protection with our experienced Elder Law Attorneys please contact Kentucky ElderLaw, PLLC.
+If you would like a consultation about Medicaid Planning and asset protection with our experienced Elder Law Attorneys, please contact Kentucky ElderLaw, PLLC.
 Click here to read what our clients are saying about us.